kobycut/FishTankScale/README.md

 ## React deliverable

-➡️ The following is an example of the required information for the `Startup React` deliverable

 For this deliverable I used JavaScript and React so that the application completely works for a single user.
 I also added placeholders for future technology.

 - [x] **Bundled and transpiled** - done!